-The term "lead assurance practitioner" is referred to in ASQC 1 Quality Control for Firms that Perform Audits and Reviews of Financial Reports and Other Financial Information, and Other Assurance Engagements as the "engagement partner".
+The term "lead assurance practitioner" is referred to in ASQM 1 Quality Management for Firms that Perform Audits or Reviews of Financial Reports and Other Financial Information, or Other Assurance or Related Services Engagements as the "engagement partner".
 See ASAE 3000, paragraphs 3(b) and 31(a).

-agreement.
+- 13. Assurance conclusions on controls are often required by regulators or users in conjunction with assurance conclusions on financial reports, other historical financial information, compliance and/or other subject matters.
+In addition, service auditors may be engaged to report under ASAE 3402, on controls at a service organisation that are likely to be relevant to user entities' internal control as it relates to financial reporting, as well as to report under this ASAE, on controls over operational or compliance requirements, as agreed in a service level agreement.
 In these engagements the subject matter, criteria against which that subject matter is evaluated and the level of assurance sought may vary, in which case different standards will apply.
 Assurance reports can include separate sections for each subject matter, criteria or level of assurance in order that the different matters concluded upon are clearly differentiated.
 (Ref: Para.
-A8)

-14. A table showing the AUASB Standards to apply to assurance engagements on controls depending on the subject matter and engagement circumstances is contained in Appendix 3.
+A8) - 14.
+A table showing the AUASB Standards to apply to assurance engagements on controls depending on the subject matter and engagement circumstances is contained in Appendix 3.